 - An awl to push holes in the fabric

 Kam Snap Sizes

-The KAM Snap company themselves does not give specific recommendations for different fabric types and thicknesses as it is often hard to predict how multiple layers of a particular fabric will behave.
+The KAM Snap company itself does not give specific recommendations for different fabric types and thicknesses, as it is often hard to predict how multiple layers of a particular fabric will behave.

 TIP: If you are not sure which size you need then consider a sampler pack with different sizes and lengths of snaps.